shellbotx/foster-neka/README.md

 A dark syntax theme for Sublime Text 3.

-This is an update and readoption fo the abandoned scheme "neka", being ported to multiple modern IDEs.
+This is an update and readoption fo the abandoned scheme [neka](https://github.com/dempfi/neka-sublime), being ported to multiple modern IDEs.

 \* support for other editors pending